JeffCohen/workbook/books/law713/1-setup/2-orientation/1-text-editor.md

 # Text Editing

-This video will help you get familiar with how to write code.
-There are two things to remember:
+The best way to learn how to write code is to... write a lot of code.
+Scan the menu system, right click on things, be curious!

+A few tips:

 * Use the keyboard instead of your mouse/trackpad whenever possible.
 * If you use a menu item, notice the hotkey (if any) so that you can use the keyboard next time.